openfisca/openfisca-ops/guides/Install-API-instance.md

 By following this guide, you will be able to serve the latest version of the OpenFisca Web API on any server, simply over SSH, thanks to the configuration management system [Ansible](https://www.ansible.com/).

-That instance of the API will serve by default the [country template](https://github.com/openfisca/country-template).
+That instance of the API will serve by default the [Country Template](https://github.com/openfisca/country-template).
 You can configure it to serve any other [country package](https://openfisca.org/en/countries/).

 > If you want to install on a local virtual machine, follow the [dedicated guide](./Serve-local-API.md).